mui/material-ui/docs/pages/blog/2021-q1-update.md

   - Modal
   - Slider

-  We are synchronizing the development of this package with the second theme effort (and not v5).
+  We are synchronizing the development of this package with the creation of a second theme (and not v5).

-- 🛠 We added a subset of the system as flattened props to the CSS utilities components.
+- 🛠 We added a subset of the system as flattened props to the CSS utility components.
-  While we initially didn't plan to do such, we went backward, hearing the feedback of the community.
+  While we initially didn't plan to do so, but reversed on hearing the feedback from the community.
-  Developers can now do:
+ In addition to using the `sx` prop, you can now do, for example:

   ```jsx
   <Typography p={2} color="text.secondary" />